s2n-cnit/profiled-swarm/README.md

 ## Usage

-The main entry point is profiled-swarm.py, which is controlled by configuration files (like manager.toml).
+The main entry point is _profiled-swarm.py_, which is controlled by configuration files (like _manager.toml_).

 1. Configure the Swarm

+   > [!NOTE]
-   Edit the manager.toml file to define the global settings, including the network interface, logging level, and the list of profiles to execute.
+   > Edit the manager.toml file to define the global settings, including the network interface, logging level, and the list of profiles to execute.

    The configuration file is structured into two primary sections:

-   1. [manager]: Defines global execution parameters.
+   1. _[manager]_: Defines global execution parameters.
       - interface: Specifies the network adapter (e.g., eth0, wlan0) through which all traffic will be sent.
-      - log_level: Sets the verbosity of the output (DEBUG, INFO, WARNING, etc.).
+      - log_level: Sets the verbosity of the output (_DEBUG_, _INFO_, _WARNING_, etc.).
-   2. [profiles.profile_name]: Defines individual traffic streams that constitute the swarm.
-Each profile is an instance of a generator with its unique target and behavioral definition.
+   2. _[profiles.profile_name]_: Defines individual traffic streams that constitute the swarm.
+Each profile is an instance of a generator with its unique target and behavioural definition.

-    A typical manager.toml structure includes:
+    A typical _manager.toml_ structure includes:

     ```ini
     [manager]